simalexan/battlecamp/README.md

 *Note:* This workshop is a "simulation" of a real-life scenario.
 Consider it as such, a simulation.

+## Requirements to Attend

+In order to attend a workshop, you should at least have read the book / wrote several Wardley Maps yourself, read and learned some of the Climactic Patterns, Doctrine and Gameplay.
+This is an advanced workshop which expects attendees to have at least some real life experience with Wardley Maps.

+## Requirements to Organize

+In order to organize a workshop yourself, you must have at least play two BattleCamps in the past.
+It's not mandatory, though the rules and the game are complex and require experience with Wardley Maps.

+Public and community events must be free, in case you're doing something privately, you are free to charge for your time.

 ## Workshop Structure

 ### The Goal